-When it comes to formal wear, you could have the best suit in town but if you fail to pair it with the right pair of dress shoes… Well, you may as well consider it a fashion failure.
-Dress shoes are an incredibly important piece of formal outfits, so getting a stylish yet comfortable pair is paramount.
+When it comes to formal wear, you could have the best suit in town but if you fail to pair it with the right pair of dress shoes… enter the Oxford.
+The favourite shoe of royalty and gentlemen.

 These are the most important things to consider when shopping for a pair of Oxfords.
 The best Oxford shoes will have the following features: